SyeEmbed/SyeEmbed/README.md

 # Hi, I'm Thomas 👋

 I'm a web developer passionate about building user-friendly, responsive websites and applications.
 I love turning ideas into code and learning new tools along the way.
-Currently diving deeper into React maybe even Tailwind!!
+Currently diving deeper into React and Tailwind!!

 ## 🛠️ Languages & Tools